 Surgery has been planned and at this appointment implant placement is usually carried out.

-The vast majority of cosmetic procedures are very straight forward and your clinician will commence treatments as soon as a plan you’re happy with has been agreed.
+The vast majority of cosmetic procedures are very straight forward and your clinician will commence treatments as soon as a treatment plan has been agreed.
 For slightly more complex procedures such as dental Veneers, you can expect light preparatory works, teeth and mouth impressions to take place.

 Additional appointments and review timeframes will vary based on your specific treatment plan.